connectrpc/connectrpc.com/docs/go/getting-started.md

 }
 ```

-But it's easiest to just use the Connect protocol:
+Or, with the Connect protocol:

 ```bash
 $ buf curl \